Bubble Sort with Stability

 .

 Can we combine these two steps?
-Specifically, while searching for the minimum value in nums[sortedIndex..]
+Specifically, when you're searching for the minimum value in nums[sortedIndex..]

-, can we simultaneously perform other necessary actions, so that once the minimum is found, it is already in its correct position without any further data movement?
+, can you do something to ensure that once the minimum value is found, it is already in the correct position without needing additional data movement?

 // perform a second wave of optimization on selection sort